 Building toys, provided the pieces are large enough that they aren’t a choking hazard, can be enjoyed even by children who are just beginning to play.
 For instance, a sitting baby may be entertained by examining large Lego bricks, and then have a blast putting them in a large basket, dumping them out, and repeating.
-As Baby grows, he’ll learn to stack them on top of one another.
-Eventually, as your child’s imagination develops, he’ll make purposeful constructions.
+As Baby grows, they'll learn to stack them on top of one another.
+Eventually, as your child’s imagination develops, they'll make purposeful constructions.
 Building toys also allow for collaborative play with other children or adults, which fosters social and communication skills along with the hand-eye coordination, spatial awareness, and other learning that’s occurring simultaneously.

 Legos, wooden blocks, train tracks, and magnetic tiles are all excellent building toys.

 Dress-up clothes and accessories may not be useful until your child is approaching the age of two, but they will get used for several years.
 From playing doctor with an oversized white coat to donning the tiger costume from the consignment sale in the school’s book parade, your child will get a lot of mileage out of any dress-up toys you invest in.
 A good time to add to the dress-up stash is after Halloween, when costumes are on clearance.

 In addition to costumes, toys like toy cash registers, play kitchens, doll houses and the like also offer opportunities for creative play.

 Similar to building toys, dress-up and role play lend themselves well to playing with others, expanding imagination, and practicing communication and language skills.
 Role-playing encourages the growth of emotional and cognitive literacy and even helps children practice empathy.